 This hiking trail, that is loved by hikers from all over the world, starts at the iconic Cradle Mountain and leads you all the way through the Tasmanian Wilderness World Heritage Area towards Lake st. Clair.
 This is Australia’s deepest lake and the views from up the mountain are more than stunning.

 And there are so many more things to do in Cradle Mountain National Park.
-Click on one of the tours below to get a full list of tours and activities in and around this iconic national park.

 Places to stay